jacobzaidiau/TriangleServerAndMVC/README.md

 ![Image](https://i.imgur.com/RHylCv3.png)

-And finally, for completetion, replace "localhost" in your web browser URL with the IIS Server IP Address from earlier.
+And finally, for completeness, replace "localhost" in your web browser URL with the IIS Server IP Address from earlier.